German minority in Poland: Education

 There is one German international school in Poland, Willy-Brandt-Schule in Warsaw.

 Notable Poles of German descent

 Jan Henryk Dąbrowski, the Polish national hero of German ancestry (mother of German descent).

 Władysław Anders, a general in the Polish Army and prominent member of the Polish government-in-exile in London was of Baltic-German ancestry.

+Donald Tusk, Prime Minister of Poland since 2023 had a grandmother of German ancestry.